GuillaumeMougeot/DogFaceNet/README.md

 ### Content

-As previous precised, the stable version is in dogfacenet/dogfacenet.py.
+As previously described, the stable version is in dogfacenet/dogfacenet.py.
 It contains:

 * the data-preprocessing after alignment
 * the model definition and training